Child Care Assistance Program

 For more information on participating in the Child Care Assistance Program as a child care provider visit the Illinois Department of Human Services' Child Care Assistance Program Provider's Guide.
 This helpful guide includes information on provider registration, being approved as a CCAP provider, record keeping hints and tips, what to do when your address changes, background checks, monthly co-payments, the payment process, and your rights and responsibilities as a CCAP provider.

-Have you completed your CCAP Provider Health, Safety & Child Development trainings?
-As a reminder, these trainings MUST be completed by September 30th, 2018 in order to continue to be eligible to be paid as a CCAP Provider.
+Have you completed your Health, Safety, and Child Development training?
+Beginning September 30th, 2018 new federal requirements are in place for trainings and monitoring that must be in place in order for a child care provider to be eligible to be paid as a CCAP Provider.
 Learn more here!

 Helpful Forms & Resources for Providers